AkeemLawrence/fibonacci_flicks/README.md

 # To see it live on your localhost
 Youtube how to install npm, and Node on your system.

-# I've set up the backend, we would commit our API stuff in the javascripts/scripts.js folder
+# NOTE
-Grazie!
+I've set up the backend, we would commit our API stuff in the javascripts/scripts.js folder Grazie!